 - ⅔ cup (125g) smoked salmon, diced into small pieces

-- 1 Tbsp (15ml) dill, minced, plus whole fronds for garnishing
+- 1 tablespoon (15ml) dill, minced, plus whole fronds for garnishing

 - Freshly cracked pepper